kubesphere/helm-charts/src/main/gitlab/doc/development/gitlab-qa/index.md

 ### Determine running version of GitLab

 From your deployed GitLab chart, visit `/admin` and see the Components panel for the version of GitLab that is running.
-If this is is `X.Y.Z-pre`, then you will want the `nightly` image.
+If this is `X.Y.Z-pre`, then you will want the `nightly` image.
 If this is `X.Y.Z-ee`, then you will want this version of GitLab QA image.